jmcguire/effortless_bootstrap_web_form_monkey_patch/README.md

     patch()

 Now you can continue to use your old web.py forms normally.

+## How to Use Backwards-Compatible Classes

+To use all-new but all-backwards-compatible classes, just import this package instead of web.form.

+    import effortless_bootstrap_web_form_monkey_patch as form

+Now you can continue to use your old web.py forms normally.

+## Remember to Update Your Templates

 Oh yeah, make sure you update the templates to use Bootstrap.
 The most important piece to remember is to wrap all Bootstrap items with a `.container`